Channels with Markov Synchronization Errors: Information Stability and Capacity Bounds: Preliminaries

 For channels $W_i:\mX_i\tosq\mY_i$, define the channel product $W=\prod_{i=1}^n W_i$ as a channel $W:\mX_1\times\dots\times\mX_n\tosq\mY_1\times\dots\times\mY_n$, such that

 A similar notation is used for the $n$-th power $W^n:\mX^n\tosq\mY^n$ of a channel $W:\mX\tosq\mY$.

-A \emph{channel sequence} $V$ is defined as an infinite sequence $V^\infty$ of channels $V_i:\mX^i\tosq\mY_i$.
-Note that for any $i$, the output set $\mY_i$ is arbitrary, but the input set for the $i$-th channel is $\mX^i$, so the $i$-th channel transmits exactly $i$ symbols from $\mX$.
+A \emph{channel sequence} $V$ is defined as an infinite sequence $V^\infty$ of channels $V_i:\mX^i\tosq\mY_i$ for some fixed set $\mX$.
+Note that channel sequence is not just any infinite sequence of channels: the $i$-th channel should transmit exactly $i$ symbols from $\mX$.